enricocid/Music-Player-GO/FAQ.md

 ### Does Music Player GO access the Internet?

-No. Internet permission is not requested.
+No. Internet permission is not required.

 ### How does Music Player GO categorized music tracks?

-By artists, folders, and albums.
+By artists, folders and albums.
 Artists' music are in turn categorized by albums.
 Folders can be considered albums.
 Each album consists of tracks of the same album.